LeonLenzo/cr.io/README.md

 - **Connection Issues**: Ensure your Supabase credentials are correct and that your IP is not blocked
 - **Authentication Problems**: Check that the users table is properly set up in Supabase
 - **Data Access Errors**: Verify that your Supabase policies allow the necessary operations
+- **Application Errors**: Check the Streamlit Cloud logs for error messages

+## Support and Contributions

+If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.
+Contributions are welcome through pull requests!

+---

+*This project uses Streamlit for the frontend and Supabase for the backend, providing a secure and scalable solution for laboratory sample management.*